What is Citric Acid?

 Citric acid is a naturally occurring acid.
 It is found in various fruits and vegetables.
-Example of citrus fruit – lemon which has the highest amount of acid.
-It is a weak organic acid with a chemical formula C6H8O7.
-There are many advantages of using citric acid.
-Citric acid occurs as a natural acid in citrus fruits, tomatoes and many other fruits and vegetables.
+Example of citrus fruit – lemon which has the highest amount of citric acid.

 Citric acid was first isolated in 1822 from lemon juice by Carl Wilhelm Scheele, who also established its composition.
 In many consumer goods, in the food and beverage sectors, citric acid is used.
 As an acidulant, in soft drinks and syrups, it stimulates a natural fruit flavour and gives the required degree of tartness.
 Citric acid is an intermediate organic compound in the tricarboxylic acid (TCA) cycle, found naturally in citrus fruits, pineapples, pears and crystallised as calcium citrate.
 It is mainly produced by fermentation.